zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-permissions/odi-web-adb-permissions.md

     Allow dynamic-group di_group to manage autonomous-databases in compartment di where request.operation = ‘GenerateAutonomousDatabaseWallet’

-__Note__ - This policy allows OCI ODI servers in a compartment to access autonomous databases in the **same** compartment.
-If you need your OCI ODI servers to be able to access Autonomous Databases in _other_ compartments, you will need to define appropriate additional policies to enable this, including a policy statement defined at the root level that allows the dynamic group to inspect all compartments in the tenancy, i.e.:
+__Note__ - If your ODI server needs to access Autonomous Databases in compartments _other than_ the compartment where the ODI server is installed, you will need to define appropriate additional policies to enable this, including a policy statement defined at the root level that allows the dynamic group to inspect all compartments in the tenancy, i.e.:

     Allow dynamic-group [name of dynamic group] to inspect compartments in tenancy